BoukeHaarsma23/WattmanGTK/README.md

 ```
    echo "obase=16; $(cat /sys/module/amdgpu/parameters/ppfeaturemask)" | bc
 ```
-returns ```FFFFFFFF``` the parameter  is set correctly
+returns the parameter currently in use by the system.
  ### Setting the kernel parameter causes artifacts and glitching
- This is not an error with this project, but rather a bug in the kernel driver.
-See https://github.com/BoukeHaarsma23/WattmanGTK/issues/6
+ It could be that setting the kernelparameter can enable features that should not be enabled which could be the cause.
  ### The programm does not work for me
  Please open an issue here.
 Furthermore, refer to this thread on reddit for additional help: https://www.reddit.com/r/linux/comments/9tnijg/a_gtk_wattman_like_gui_for_amd_radeon_users/